Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/assassination-classroom/episode-6-test-time-924605">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/crunchyroll-presents-the-anime-effect/episode-6-spring-anime-breakdown-hunter-x-hunter-x-reebok-and-even-more-kaiju-no-8-924731">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Time for midterms!
-Koro Sensei gives his aspiring assassins an ultimatum as they battle a<br>grueling test and the disdain of the rest of the school.</p>
+<p align="center">Leah, LeAlec, and the real Nick are counting down their most anticipated anime of the<br>spring season, including Kaiju No. 8, KONOSUBA S3, Black Butler, WINDBREAKER, and more.
+But first,<br>LeAlec the sneakerhead reviews the new Hunter x Hunter X Reebok collection, Nick shares all<br>the anime concerts that have brought him to tears in anticipation of the One Piece<br>Music Symphony, and everyone debates which Suicide Squad ISEKAI cast member they’re most anticipating.</p>
 </td>
 </tr>
 </table>